StructuredCS/awesome-database-design-problems/problems/library-system.md

 ## Solution sample

-A sample design of the database for the library system using the Crow's Foot Notation will be available soon.
+A sample design of the database for the library system using the Crow's Foot Notation can be found [here](../samples/library-system.png).